pubnub/pubnub-mcp-server/resources/sdk_docs/java_message-actions.md

-# Message Actions API – Java SDK (v9+)
+# Message Actions API (Java SDK ≥ 9.0.0)

-*Requires Message Persistence to be enabled in the Admin Portal.*
+Message Actions (a.k.a.
+Message Reactions) let you attach metadata—emoji, receipts, custom data—to any published message.
+All operations require Message Persistence to be enabled for your key.

-v9.0.0 unified Java/Kotlin SDKs, changed client instantiation, async callbacks, and status events.
-See the migration guide for upgrading from < 9.0.0.
+> v9.0.0 introduces unified Java/Kotlin codebases, a new client–instantiation pattern, and new async callbacks/status events.
+For details see the Java/Kotlin migration guide.

-Message Actions let you attach arbitrary metadata (reactions, receipts, etc.) to existing messages and receive those events in real time or via history.

 ---

-## Add Message Action
+## Add Message Reaction

 ### Method